edemaine/svgtiler/README.md

   `<rect x="-5" y="-5" width="10" height="10"/>`
   will create a symbol with `viewBox="-5 -5 10 10"`.

+* You can automatically convert all exported SVG files into PDF if you have Inkscape installed, via the `-p` or `--pdf` command-line option.
+  For example: `svgtiler -p map.coffee drawings.xls`

 ## Installation
 After [installing Node](https://nodejs.org/en/download/),
 you can install this tool via